Duran914/test-framework/README.md

 ```Python
 click_when_visible({"Modal checkout button":".checkout.modal-button"})
 ```
-* Accepts a dictionary(object) element name as a key and a selector as a value.
+* Accepts a dictionary(object) of an element name as a key and a selector as a value.

 #